-Local non-profit raising awareness of childhood cancer through license plate design
+Local non-profit hopes license plate will help raise awareness for childhood cancer

 The group does everything from providing financial support to emotional support for kids and their families in more than 12 Kansas counties, but to do that, funds are crucial.

 The organization is working with a local lawmaker to create a bill and make the plate one you can choose to buy at the DMV.
-It will cost $50 and all the funds would go straight to the Love, Chloe Foundation to supply gas gift cards to families traveling for treatment.
-The bill hasn't reached the legislature quite yet.
+It will cost $50 and all the funds would go straight to the Love, Chloe Foundation to supply gas gift cards for families traveling for treatment.

 "There has been hundreds of families impacted in the state and I'm sure their friends and family would support this to raise awareness and help raise funds," said Chloe's mom.